alliekreitman/alliekreitman.github.io/home.md

 # **Allie Kreitman**

-Entering MD/PhD Candidate at the University of Washington
-Colorado College 2021
+MS1 at University of Washington School of Medicine & MSTP Fellow Colorado College 2021

 ##### Passionate about using genomics and large data to understand the evolution of viruses and cancer.